-Each row in the table displays all metrics available from the Hawk microagent for an engine.
+Select a server and engine from the drop-down menus.
+Each row in the table is a different engine.
+The table displays all metrics available from the Hawk microagent for an engine.
 (Refer to documentation for TIBCO ActiveMatrix Business Works Administration, see Appendix A: TIBCO Hawk Microagent Methods).